Bloom-host/BloomDocs/docs/dedicated/mss.md

 ## Introduction

-MSS is the max payload size a TCP connection agrees to send, so packets don't get broken up in transit.
+MSS is the maximum payload size a TCP connection agrees to send, so packets don't get broken up in transit.

 When traffic reaches via Cloudflare Magic Transit, the effective path MTU is smaller than standard Ethernet.
 If TCP peers advertise the default MSS of 1460, larger packets on that path can get dropped or fragmented,